gobdevel/CppProjectTemplate/README.md

-This is a template/skeleton for c++ application.
+# This is a template/skeleton for c++ application.

-It uses cmake and conan as build and package manager infra.
+## It uses cmake and conan as build and package manager infra.

-How to use it -
+# How to use it -

-1. clone this repository
+- clone this repository.
+- run setup.sh to clean up old git references.
-2. change project name in root's CMakeLists.txt
+- change project name in root's CMakeLists.txt.
-3. Edit conanfile.txt as per your need.
+- Edit conanfile.txt as per your need.
-4. create build directory in root folder.
+- create build directory in root folder.
-5. cd to root and -
+- cd to root and -
-   a. conan install ..
+  - conan install ..
-   b. cmake ..
+  - cmake ..
-   c. make
+  - make